 The new allegation "fits like a glove with the original complaint," Wilbanks said.
 "It demonstrates the same lack of overall institution supervision."

+The original complaint, filed in July 2010, claimed Florida Hospital used improper coding from 1995 to 2009 to overbill Medicare, Medicaid and Tricare, all federal government payers, for radiology services.
 The suit also alleges that the hospital routinely overbilled for a drug — octreotide — used to enhance MRI scans by billing for larger doses than were actually administered.
 It also alleges that bills were issued for computer-aided-detection analyses that were never performed.

 For instance, in 2006 the CAD system, which helps doctors interpret mammography scans, wasn't working, yet the hospital billed for the CAD scans anyway, the suit alleges.
 The hospital never refunded the money, according to the suit.

+When asked for comment, Florida Hospital spokeswoman Samantha O'Lenick issued this statement: "Florida Hospital takes seriously our obligations under the law.
+If we discover mistakes, we take appropriate action to correct them.
 "However, we believe the recent allegations relating to emergency room billings are asserted to achieve settlement pressure in the context of ongoing litigation.
 We believe the allegations are without merit, and we note that the relators had no involvement in emergency room billing.
 We will continue to defend the claims in court," the statement said.

 Saw a pattern